sumantha-NTS/Inventory-management-system/README.md

 Sample data for product dataset

 #### Product Revenue dataset:
 Revenue dataset consists of 10,17,209 records with daily data of 1115 products.
 The dataset consists of other columns like revenue, store status, promotion applied, Generic holiday etc. The total records in revenue dataset will constitutes for 3 years 10months data.

-The sample data is shown below.
-Sample data for revenue datasetFeature details:
+Features are explaination:
 Store Status : It's a categorical feature which explains "Is the store open or closed..?".
 It has two unique values i.e., open and close.
 Promotion Applied : It's a continuous feature which explains "Is the promotion applied for the particular product or not..?".
 Generic Holiday : It's a continuous feature which explains "Is the particular day is a general holiday or not..?".
 Educational Holiday : It's a continuous feature which explains "Is the particular day is a educational holiday or not..?".
-4. Exploratory Data Analysis (EDA):
-Exploratory data analysis is importance step predictive analysis as it helps to get insights from the existing dataset.
-Histogram is plotted to understand the distribution of the products with respect to cost per unit and time for delivery.
-Boxplot is considered to understand the behavior of Promotion applied and Education holiday variable with respect to revenue.
-Boxplot is considered to understand the behavior of Store status and Generic holiday variable with respect to revenue.
-From the above visualizations, it is observed that there are outliers present in the data.
-To check how many products have high cost per unit and low time for delivery which in term increase the business.
-Products with cost per unit > 1800 and time for delivery < 6 days To check how many products have low cost per unit and high time for delivery which won't make much business.
-Products with cost per unit <100 and time for delivery > 10 days5.

 ## Feature Engineering:
-In order to build the predictive model, two datasets are merged with respect to product type and 'No of sales' new feature has created which represent the units sold. i.e., No. of sales = Revenue / cost per unit
+In order to build the predictive model, two datasets are merged with respect to product type and 'No of sales' new feature has created which represent the units sold.

-After updating the above features, the sample dataset is shown below.
+i.e., No. of sales = Revenue / cost per unit

 After merging two datasetIn general, the inventory of the shop will be refreshed every week or month or sometimes it will be quarterly.
 In order to analyze the data in terms of weekly, monthly and quarterly basis, the entire dataset is converted into weekly, monthly and quarterly aggregated values respectively.
-The sample data for weekly, monthly and quarterly datasets are shown below Sample data of weekly datasetSample data of monthly datasetSample data of quarterly datasetBar plots are used understand the most sold products in weekly, monthly basis.
-Top 25 Products sold in 1st weekTop 25 Products sold in 1st month6.

 ## Feature Selection:
 From exploratory data analysis, it is observed that the educational holiday variable does not affect the revenue.
 Therefore, the educational holiday variable is neglected while building the model.
 The other variables are considered for the model building which is explained in next section.